ubiquity/ubiquibot/README.md

   - `totals`:
     - `word` defines reward for each word in the comment

-`max-concurrent-assigns` is the maximum number of bounties that can be assigned to a bounty hunter at once.
+`maxConcurrentAssigns` is the maximum number of bounties that can be assigned to a bounty hunter at once.
 This excludes bounties with delayed or approved pull request reviews.

-`register-wallet-with-verification` can be `true` or `false`.
+`registerWalletWithVerification` can be `true` or `false`.
 If enabled, it requires a signed message to set wallet address.
 This prevents users from setting wallet address from centralized exchanges, which would make payments impossible to claim.

-`promotion-comment` is a message that is appended to the payment permit comment.
+`promotionComment` is a message that is appended to the payment permit comment.

 ## How to run locally
 ### Supase Database